 Citizens of most other countries will have to apply for a Schengen visa which allows you to visit any of the countries in the Schengen zone, including Germany, Austria, Belgium, Denmark, Finland, France, Iceland, Italy, Greece, Luxembourg, the Netherlands, Norway, Portugal, Spain and Sweden for up to 90 days.

-There are no vaccinations necessary for any visit to Spain, and the country has an excellent health care system that is easily accessible.
+There are no specific vaccinations necessary for any visit to Spain beyond the routine vaccinations that are given in childhood and teenage years in the UK, and the country has an excellent health care system that is easily accessible.
 Health insurance is absolutely essential, and members of the EU should carry an EHIC card for access to any reciprocal healthcare.

 Crime and Safety.

-Spain is generally very safe with relatively low crime rates.
-This does not mean that crime does not occur at all, but reasonable common sense precautions for your personal health and safety are enough to keep you safe.
+Spain is generally very safe with relatively low crime rates compared to some countries.
+This does not mean that crime does not occur at all, with theft and pickpocketing perhaps the largest problems for travellers, but reasonable common sense precautions for the security of your belongings and for your personal health and safety are enough to keep you safe.
 Most visitors who have trouble in the country do so as a result of alcohol, so enjoy yourself but within reason.

 Costs and money.

 The currency of Spain is the Euro.
 Spain is not a budget destination by any stretch of the imagination but it is by far the most expensive country in Europe.
-Accommodation will be your biggest expense, with the cheapest private room in a pension averaging out at around £20, but this can rise significantly in major cities and resorts.
+Accommodation will be your biggest expense, with hostels ranging between £12 – £20 a night and the cheapest private room in a pension averaging out at around £30 – 40, but this can rise significantly in major cities and resorts.
 A comfortable midrange budget with comfortable lodgings, a few nice but modest meals, travel costs and sights and activities can average out at around £100 a day.
 You can travel for a lot cheaper if you severely tighten the purse strings and limit yourself, but you can spend a lot more too.

 When to go.